crashana/go-eloquent/README.md

 ## Relationships

-Define and use relationships just like Laravel Eloquent:
+Define and use relationships just like Eloquent:

 ```go
 // One-to-One